iPave/log-reader/README.md

 docker-compose up -d
 ```

 There are two directories mounted to your local storage: observed_dir and output_dir.
+Chown this two folders with your user:user_group.
 Put logs to ./observed_dir, the processed output log will appear at ./output_dir